carcheky/php-csv-merge/README.md

 # php-csv-merge
-use PHP to merge CSV
+use PHP to merge CSVs